 Considering many IoT edge devices have the weak computing power and need energy-saving, Dusun puts more emphasis on improving the computing power of the IoT gateways.

-By designing and utilizing edge computing gateways, Dusun provides a common-sense edge computing architecture as illustrated in figure 2.
+By designing and utilizing edge computing gateways, Dusun provides a common-sense edge computing gateway architecture as illustrated in figure 2.

-The gateways gather IoT data from various sensors and devices, then run the user-defined applications to process the data.
+The edge computing gateways gather IoT data from various sensors and devices, then run the user-defined applications to process the data.
 The processed data is then pushed to the cloud for further processing and finally used by various applications.

 The edge computing gateway with edge computing can be flexibly equipped with apps to execute local policy and respond within milliseconds.
 This can be useful for many applications.